 No.5 Update Your Software

 Software updates can be annoying, and many people choose to overlook them.
 Missing an update from time to time is not a great problem, but if you go a long time without updating anything, you risk losing performance and becoming vulnerable to bugs and viruses.
 Updates help software perform better and deal with enhanced usage.
 Developers are constantly trying to eliminate bugs from software releases, but without updates, you won’t have this protection.
 At the same time, hackers are constantly trying to exploit weaknesses in software, and without the updates you will remain exposed to these weaknesses

 No.6 Guard Against Viruses

-Choose a reputable and reliable virus killer package and stick with it.
+Choose a reputable and reliable antivirus software and stick with it.
 Ensure that it provides a firewall and checks your system and disks regularly for bugs.
-Most importantly, keep your virus killer updated.
+Most importantly, keep your antivirus updated.
 For spyware, malware and trojan horses to work, hackers always need to be looking for new ways into a system.
-Virus killer updates provide protection against these new developments, so failing to update your virus killer is almost like having no virus killer at all.
+Antivirus updates provide protection against these new developments, so failing to update your antivirus software is almost like having no virus killer at all.

 No.7 Get a Good Case

 The main appeal of laptops over desktop computers is that they can be transported with relative ease.
 This doesn’t mean that they are immune to damage during transport, however, by any means.
 Buy a sturdy case which fits your laptop well, and use it whenever you move from one place to another.
 If you travel a lot, it will take its toll on the laptop and you need to be sure that it is protected.
 Slight bangs can cause screws and even components to become loose.
 If you’ve ever found your DVD drive to stop working, it’s likely that knocks and bangs were the main cause.